joken-elixir/joken/guides/signers.md

 ## PEM - Privacy Enhanced Mail

 Please, don't mind the name...
-This is just History being unfair.
-If you are curious, take a look at Wikipedia's article on pem [here](https://en.wikipedia.org/wiki/Privacy-enhanced_Electronic_Mail).
+This is just history being unfair.
+If you are curious, take a look at Wikipedia's article on PEM [here](https://en.wikipedia.org/wiki/Privacy-enhanced_Electronic_Mail).

 Joken brings a facility for setting a PEM key.
 Just use the config option `key_pem`.
 Paste your PEM contents there and that's it.
 Example: